sdeigm/uni-meter/doc/input/VzLogger.md

 # Using VzLogger webserver as input source

+To use the VzLogger webserver as an input device, there are two options.
+First, there is a VzLogger specific input device that directly takes the VzLogger channel UUIDs in its configuration.
+This was uni-meter's first input device and is still working, but has the limitation that it only supports mono phase data.
+With the availability of the GenericHttp input device, this might be the better choice for many users, especially if they want to use tri-phase data.
+The following sections describe both methods to access VzLogger data

+## Using the classic VzLogger input device

-To use the VzLogger webserver as an input source set up the `/etc/uni-meter.conf` file as follows and replace the `<vzlogger-host>` and `<vzlogger-port>` placeholders with the actual host and port of your VzLogger webserver.
+To use the ols VzLogger specific input source set up the `/etc/uni-meter.conf` file as follows and replace the `<vzlogger-host>` and `<vzlogger-port>` placeholders with the actual host and port of your VzLogger webserver.
 Additionally, provide the channel UUIDs of your system.